Torreya01/Data_Science-CW2-2024/README.md

     -   The box-plot.R creates box plots used in app.

     -   The colour-patterns.R contains the cluster colours used in map.

+    -   The data-filter.R creates the filtered data used in each plot.

     -   The density-plot.R creates density plots used in app.